Natural Dog Health Remedies

 Dog Hypothyroidism Causes and Treatment

-As mentioned in our page on Symptoms of Hypothyroidism in Dogs, dogs in early stages of thyroid problems show very subtle and indistinct signs.
-In addition, many veterinarians misdiagnose hypothyroidism as something else, causing a lot of dogs to suffer from a variety of physical and behavioral issues.
+Dogs in early stages of thyroid problems show very subtle and indistinct signs, such as lethargy, skin infections, hair loss, and weight gain.
+As such, many veterinarians misdiagnose hypothyroidism as something else, causing a lot of dogs to suffer from a variety of physical and behavioral issues.

 According to Dr. Jean Dodds (author of The Canine Thyroid Epidemic), hypothyroidism in dogs has reached "epidemic" proportions.